-For non-professional and private sales generally, the principle caveat emptor (‘let the buyer beware’) holds.
-When you buy something from a non-professional trader, you are not protected by the stipulations of the law that goods sold must be of satisfactory quality and fit for the purpose intended.
+In addition, your statutory protection is severely limited.
+For instance, if you buy something privately you are not protected by the legal requirements of a business that goods sold must be of satisfactory quality and fit for purpose.

-Beware of goods that could be hazardous, such as electrical devices, car seats and furnishings that could give off toxic fumes in a fire, children’s toys that could injure or choke, and children’s clothing that might not be flameproof.
+- Beware of goods that could be hazardous, such as electrical devices, car seats and furnishings that could give off toxic fumes in a fire, children’s toys that could injure or choke, and children’s clothing that might not be flameproof

 Paying by credit card